-After a heart attack, you might worry that being physically active will bring about another attack.
-But exercise is an important part of recovery, and it’s key to leading a heart healthy lifestyle — which is more important now than ever before.
+Exercise is an important part of recovery, and it is also key to leading a heart healthy lifestyle which is more important now than ever before.
 Talk to your doctor about what level of activity is right for your situation and if cardiac rehabilitation might be of use.

-Do Tell Your Doctor If You’re Having Chest Pain
+Tell Your Doctor If You’re Having Chest Pain

 Unfortunately, having a heart attack puts you at risk for having another one.
 While slight chest discomfort that goes away quickly can be normal, you’ll want to talk to your doctor if you’re having any sustained pain or pressure especially if it reminds you of your previous heart attack symptoms.

-Do Expect Changes
+Expect Certain Changes

-Don’t Skip Out on Rehab
+Don’t Skip Rehab

 One of the most important steps you can take in your recovery is to participate in a cardiac rehabilitation program.
-During this time, a team of specialists, including doctors, nurses, physical therapists and more, will help you navigate the reality of life after a heart attack.
+During this time, a team of specialists including doctors, nurses, physical therapists and more will help you navigate the reality of life after a heart attack.
 You’ll learn how to stay physically active (and safe), what to eat (and what to stay away from) and what lifestyle modifications you need to consider making.

 It’s normal to experience a wide range of emotions after a heart attack.
 You might feel scared, sad, depressed, angry, anxious or all of the above.
+On average, heart attack patients may experience a wide range of emotions for two to six months following the event.

 Don’t bottle up your feelings or assume they’ll go away on their own.
 Consider joining a support group so you can see how others have dealt with being in a similar situation.
 Also let your doctor know how you’re feeling so you can get help on your road to recovery.

 How Healthy Is Your Heart?
 Learn more at Ochsner.org/HeartMonth